Establish whether the GDPR applies to you

 The first step in any compliance audit involves checking the applicability of the law to your organisation.
 Note that the GDPR applies only to “personal data”.
 So it’s not concerned with, (for instance), business plans and intellectual property.
 But it does cover areas such as customer data and HR records.
 A more detailed definition of “personal data” is available here.

-The law applies to the data of EU citizens.
-It means that even if your organisation is based outside Europe, but you process the details of EU citizens, you will still need to get to grips with GDPR compliance.
+The law applies to the personal data of EU citizens.
+It means that even if your organisation is based outside Europe, but you process the personal data of EU citizens, you will still need to get to grips with GDPR compliance.

 Review your personal data estate

-Establish the scope of applicability: are you a controller or processor?
+Establish the scope of applicability: are you a controller, a processor or a joint controller?

 If you are a controller, i.e. you determine the purposes and means of processing personal data, the vast majority of the GDPR applies to you.
 For processors, however, (i.e. those who perform a limited role under the instructions of the controller), a more limited scope applies.
 That said, the GDPR introduces new obligations affecting processors and specific requirements for the necessary agreement between controllers and processors.
 Our explanation of the differences between controllers and processors can help you determine which parts of the law apply.